Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 A visit to Windsor Castle includes the State Apartments, Queen Mary's Dolls' House (a palace-within-a-palace with functioning lights, running water and Lilliputian-size books written by famous authors of the 1920s) and St. George's Chapel, one of the country's finest churches in the typically English style known as Perpendicular Gothic.

-Consider a visit to the Victoria and Albert Museum (free admission), which was intended as a teaching museum and houses more than 4 million objects spanning 2,000 years.
-It's widely regarded as one of the world's most important museums of decorative arts.
-Its Theatre and Performance Gallery displays the collection of props, costumes and playbills previously exhibited at the former Theatre Museum, as well as documents on rock and pop music.
+During your stay in London, you may want to visit the Victoria and Albert Museum (free admission), which houses more than 4 million objects spanning 2,000 years and classified by topics too numerous to lists.
+The Theatre and Performance Gallery alone displays a vast collection of props, costumes and playbills previously exhibited at the former Theatre Museum, as well as documents on rock and pop music.

 The London theatre scene is unmatched in Europe, from classical drama to Shakespeare, from whodunnits to musicals.
 Tonight, enjoy a West End theatre performance.